 The origin of the martini is foggy.
 In the appendix to his book Imbibe, David Wondrich lists four possibilities and ranks them all from extremely unlikely to possible, though even the theory ranked possible comes off as a bit of a stretch.
-By the 1880s the martini was written about often, though still rather amorphously: it was viewed as interchangeable with the Manhattan, and ordering one required specifying the base spirit and type of vermouth to the bartender.
+By the 1880s the martini was written about often, though still rather amorphously: it was viewed as interchangeable with the Manhattan, and ordering one required specifying the base spirit and type of vermouth.
 Most early recipes call for a fifty-fifty ratio (plus bitters), though some, like the turf, were dressed up with fancy mixers such as absinthe or maraschino liqueur.
 If gin was used, a sweeter old tom variety would be employed.

 By the thirties, the martini had become a dry 2:1 cocktail.
 Franklin D. Roosevelt mixed himself a martini with two parts dry gin and one part dry vermouth after signing the bill which repealed prohibition.
 By the end of World War II, the quest for a dryer martini had reached fever pitch.
 15:1 ratios were served in restaurants, though many cocktail drinkers simply poured the vermouth into the glass, swished it around, and dumped it out.
 Winston Churchill purportedly liked his cocktails with a ceremonial bow in the direction of France, and Alfred Hitchcock requested his martinis with “a quick glance at a bottle of vermouth.”